How to clean a dishwasher

 Watch our video, below, where we take you through quick and easy steps to keeping your dishwasher clean and in tip-top condition.

 These simple tasks will help your dishwasher to last longer, and working as well as it can.
 They will also get rid of any unpleasant odours in your machine.

-But if your dishwasher seems near the end of it's natural life, or you fancy an upgrade, then our dishwasher reviews will help you to find one that will clean stubborn dirt and grease easily, is a breeze to use and won't cost the earth to run.
-Or, if you'd like to fix an issue with your machine then head over to our guides on how to fix a dishwasher that won't start, or a dishwasher that won't drain.
+But if your dishwasher seems near the end of it's natural life, or you fancy an upgrade, then our will help you to find one that will clean stubborn dirt and grease easily, is a breeze to use and won't cost the earth to run.
+Or, if you'd like to fix an issue with your machine then head over to our guides on , or a .